 A fragment of the “Calibrating vibration sensors” project from measurement channels to calibration results

 One more advantage of SCADA application is a possibility to save test reports by one click.
-The report files are generated based on user template, i.e. the measurement results can be recorded into the company’s letterhead.
+The report files are generated based on user template, i.e. the measurement results can be recorded into the company’s form.

 A template of test report is attached to the “Calibrating vibration transducers” project.
-This template can be changed according to requirements of a company which uses the project or ordered the vibration sensors calibration.
-Sample report template and test report created with this template are shown below (click on the image to zoom).
+This template can be changed according to requirements of a company which uses the project or has ordered the vibration sensors calibration.
+Sample report template and a test report sample created with this template are shown below (click on the image to zoom).

 Vibration Sensor Calibration Report Template